Digital Photo 301 -

 - Sharpening techniques for the web and printing

-Each week, a handout will be given with the evening’s topic providing detailed information.
-A weekly photo assignment will help you practice techniques learned in the workshops.
+Handouts will be given with the evening’s topic providing detailed information.
+A weekly Photo Assignment will help you practice techniques learned in the workshops.
 Participants will be encouraged to bring in completed projects on a USB key, to evaluate and provide insightful critique of their imagery.

-The cost for this five-night workshop is $ TBA (taxes included)
+The cost for this five-night workshop is $92.00 (taxes included)

 For more information, please call: 514-630-1220